 7. Turn an empty cardboard box into drawer dividers.

-8. When building your grocery stockpile, lay boxed foods on their sides so more can fit.
+8. Home hacks for your grocery stockpile: Lay boxed foods on their sides so more can fit.

 9. Make a bag clip with a wine cork.